 The beaches and the beyond called and you got to pack your backpacks.
 Get over the blues and get into the beach groove, what’s say a hiking trip through the Aussie trails?
-We have for you an amazing list of 10 great Aussie Hiking destinations.
+We have for you an amazing list of 15 great places for hiking in Australia.
 Are you ready to be spoilt for choices?
 Don’t forget to get your best folks along on this fun paradise!
 It can’t get any more exciting than this!
 Here are these intense hiking trails for a leisurely stroll.

 1. Larapinta Trail, Northern Territory

-This one’s at the West MacDonnell Range and the trail is a challenging one, nearly 16 to 20 days trek route covering a stretch of 223km.
+This one’s at the West MacDonnell Range and the trail for hiking in Australia is a challenging one, nearly 16 to 20 days trek route covering a stretch of 223km.
 It’s full of bleak yet beautiful scenery.
 Not at all for beginners, don’t forget to prepare.
 Plan a trip during the cooler months from April to September.
 Are you ready to hike in this beautiful paradise?

 Tip: Pack food drops and plan for rest days to complete the hike.